-A private sail to the Gulf of the Farallones Islands aboard the coastal schooner Freda B is a unique and amazing charter.
-Built for ocean passages, the coastal schooner offers a comfortable layout for an all-day adventure at sea.
+A private sail to the Gulf of the Farallones Islands aboard the coastal schooner Freda B is truly special.
+Built for ocean passages, the schooner offers a comfortable layout for an all-day adventure at sea.
 Sail out the Golden Gate along the Marin Headlands and out to the blue waters of the Pacific.
-We depart Sausalito first thing in the morning and travel 27 miles each way to the wildlife-rich Gulf of the Farallones National Marine Sanctuary.
+We depart Sausalito first thing in the morning and travel 27 miles each way to the wildlife-rich National Marine Sanctuary.
 Experience the open ocean while enjoying the natural environment and marine wildlife on this journey.

 We offer a delicious, customized off-shore Farallons Voyage Menu for this very special day.

 Our Public Sail Calendar always has the most up-to-date schedule.
-It can be viewed HERE
+Calendar

 You may read about a past voyage profiled in Latitude 38 HERE

-Our late, great friend Charlie Merrill of Sausalito and Howard Allen of Belvedere began the important work of supporting Point Blue’s effort to study the Farallones in coordination with U.S. Fish and Wildlife Service and Farallon National Wildlife Refuge.
-These two local visionaries formed the Farallon Patrol to provide Point Blue’s scientists with reliable transportation to the islands and we continue their work today.
+Our late, great friend Charlie Merrill of Sausalito and Howard Allen of Belvedere began the important work of supporting Point Blue’s effort to study the Farallones in in 1972.
+These local visionaries formed the Farallon Patrol to provide Point Blue’s scientists with reliable transportation to the islands and we continue their work today.